species, hybrids and cultivars

 Grey-pattered leaves and a beautiful pink flower.

 More images will be added over time.
 However, due to the decline of online advertising and the rise of content appropriation by AI bots, there won't be much more written information about Aechmea added here in the foreseeable future.
-High quality content is now being saved for the email publication Get Results Gardening.
+High quality content is now being saved for the email publication (mini-magazine) Get Results Gardening.
 More information here: calyx.com.au/getresultsgardening.html